-A group of conservative lawyers has released a statement urging their ideological brethren to reject actions by President Donald Trump that violate basic constitutional principles.
+A group of conservative lawyers called Checks and Balances has released a statement urging their ideological brethren to reject actions by President Donald Trump that violate basic constitutional principles.

 "We are a group of attorneys who would traditionally be considered conservative or libertarian," the statement explained.
 "We believe in the rule of law, the power of truth, the independence of the criminal justice system, the imperative of individual rights, and the necessity of civil discourse.
 We believe these principles apply regardless of the party or persons in power.
 We believe in 'a government of laws, not of men.'"

 The statement added, "We believe in the Constitution.
 We believe in free speech, a free press, separation of powers, and limited government.
 We have faith in the resiliency of the American experiment.
 We seek to provide a voice and a network for like-minded attorneys to discuss these ideas, and we hope that they will join with us to stand up for these principles."